Full list: All the pardons and commutations issued by President Trump in 2021

 Michael Harris – President Trump commuted the sentence of Michael Harris also known as “Harry-O.” Harris was a co-founder of Death Row Records, releasing albums from Tupac Shakur and Dr. Dre.
 He was convicted of attempted murder and kidnapping, spending more than 30 years in prison.

-Kyle Kimoto – President Trump commuted the sentence of Kyle Kimoto, charge for his involvement in a non-violent telemarketing fraud scheme
+Kyle Kimoto – President Trump commuted the sentence of Kyle Kimoto, charged for his involvement in a non-violent telemarketing fraud scheme

 Chalana McFarland – President Trump commuted the sentence of Chalana McFarland, who was charged on counts of money laundering, bank and wire fraud and other financial crimes.
 McFarland later assisted authorities.